dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer-v2.3.1.md

 **Parameters**

-`[in] focusPosition`: A CGPoint that stores the x and y coordinate of the targeting focus position.
+`[in] focusPosition` A CGPoint that stores the x and y coordinate of the targeting focus position.

 **Code Snippet**